 The openSUSE Project is an open and global community project that encourages collaboration and contribution on many levels.
 Each contribution to the project is valuable and appreciated.
-Once you contribute to the project you are automatically a contributor and member of the openSUSE community.
-As part of the project governance model we have the openSUSE Board which is chartered in guiding the project and being the decision making instance of last resort in the event that differences cannot be resolved any other way.
-The openSUSE Board is elected and therefor it is necessary to define a pool of people that are eligible to be elected to the openSUSE Board as well as define a group of people that is expected to participate in the election of the openSUSE Board members.
+Once you contribute to the project, you are automatically a contributor and part of the openSUSE community.
+As part of the project governance model, we have the openSUSE Board, which is chartered in guiding the project and being the decision-making instance of last resort in the event that differences cannot be resolved any other way.
+The openSUSE Board is elected, therefore it is necessary to define a pool of people who are eligible to be elected to the openSUSE Board, as well as define a group of people that is expected to participate in the election of the openSUSE Board members.

-The difference between contributing openSUSE community members and "openSUSE Members", is that the so called "openSUSE Members" have shown continued and substantial contributions to the openSUSE project and have completed the application process. openSUSE is shaped by those that contribute to the project, something we broadly term with "Those who do, decide".
-However, we believe that those that provide continued and substantial contributions should have the opportunity, to provide a stronger influence on the governance of the project as opposed to those that dip their toes into the project.
+The difference between contributing openSUSE community members and "openSUSE Members", is that the so called "openSUSE Members" have contributed in a measurable way, shown a desire to have voting rights within the openSUSE project and have completed the application process. openSUSE is shaped by those who contribute to the project, something we broadly term with "Those who do, decide".
+So while someone doesn't need to be an openSUSE Member to be a fully fledged part of the openSUSE community, those who have contributed should have the opportunity to provide a stronger influence on the governance of the project.

 We appreciate that you have shown interest and visited the Membership page to learn about becoming an "openSUSE Member".
-If you desire to have voting privileges and a few small other perks and believe you have shown continued and substantial contributions to the project please follow the steps below to submit your application to the Membership team.
+If you desire to have voting privileges and a few small other perks and have already contributed to the project in a measurable way please follow the steps below to submit your application to the Membership team.

 How to become a Member

-As mentioned in the introduction, continued and substantial contributions is the basis for becoming an "openSUSE Member" with voting power and some extra perks.
-Contributions considered for the application are any contributions to the project, for example participating in and helping to organize events, technical contributions, wiki maintenance, documentation writing, participation in the openSUSE Forums and many more activities are considered as contributions to the project.
+As mentioned in the introduction, contribution in a measurable way is the basis for becoming an "openSUSE Member" with voting power and some extra perks.
+Contributions considered for the application are any contributions to the project.
+For example, participating in and helping to organize events, technical contributions, wiki maintenance, documentation writing, participation in the openSUSE Forums, and many more activities are considered as contributions to the project.
 The How To Participate wiki page is a great place to get started.

 Detailed steps to follow

-To apply for an openSUSE membership, head over to Connect and follow these steps:
+To apply for an openSUSE membership, head over to code.o.o and follow these steps:

 - login :-)

-- request to join the openSUSE members group (click the "Request membership" button)
+- The request to join the openSUSE members group by submitting "Create Issue" button)

-While the membership team has a number of tools to verify contributions you can help make the membership team's job easier by providing a detailed list of your contributions to the project with links to the contribution.
-Links to blog posts about event reports, submissions to openSUSE:Factory, bug reports, openFATE entries, Forum posts etc. provide evidence of your contributions that are easy to verify.
+While the membership team has a number of tools to verify contributions, you can help make the membership team's job easier by providing a detailed list of your contributions to the project with links to the contribution.
+Links to blog posts about event reports, submissions to openSUSE:Factory, bug reports, Forum posts, etc., provide evidence of your contributions that are easy to verify.
 Remember that there is also a time component involved, thus multiple links that show sustained involvement in the community is important as well.
-If the membership team cannot verify your contributions it is unlikely that your application will be successful.
+If the membership team cannot verify your contributions it, is unlikely that your application will be successful.

 Joining the members with voting privileges also requires you to support and uphold the openSUSE Guiding principles.
-Therefore, joining the openSUSE geekos group in connect to show your commitment to the Guiding principles is a requirement of the application process.
+Therefore, joining the openSUSE geekos group shows your commitment to the Guiding principles is a requirement of the application process.